sanghviharshit/custom-add-user/custom-user-new/README.txt

 == Description ==

 Allows adding users without sending an email confirmation to new users.
 Also adds custom text below add user form.

+When a user tries to add another user to a site, an invitation gets sent to the invited user.
+When that invitation expires, the invited user cannot be added to a site for a time period as their username is on hold, which creates a lot of frustration for both - the user trying to add people to their site and users trying to access said site.

+This plugin removes the invitation (activation link) and automatically adds the user to the site.
+It also send out a notification to the user indicating that they have been added to that site with a link to access it.

+It also overrides WordPress's default restrictions for Username and enforces site admins to add users with username as email id in configured domains (e.g. gmail.com, nyu.edu, etc).
+Only Super admins can bypass this restrictions.

 == Installation ==